DWXI-AM: History

-After he bought that station from its former compound behind the formerly Manila Bay Casino in Sto.
-Niño, Parañaque, it moved to Multinational Village in the said city in 1990.
+After he bought that station from its former compound behind the formerly Manila Bay Casino in Santo Niño, Parañaque, it moved to Multinational Village in Moonwalk, Parañaque, in 1990.
 In 1998, it transferred to its present location in Legaspi Village in Makati.
 Back then, it was ranked third among the AM radio stations in Metro and Mega Manila.

-In 1998, during El Shaddai's 14th Anniversary Overnight Celebration, DWXI launched a new slogan, "Ang Tunay na Lakas na Galing sa Itaas!", in which the station's transmitting power was upgraded to 30,000 watts.
-Since October 30, 2019, its programs can be viewed live on YouTube and Facebook, as well as Tuesday and Saturday Family Appointment With El Shaddai Live Streaming, and the Amorsolo Prayer Meetings every Monday, Wednesday, Thursday, and Friday.
+In 1998, during El Shaddai's 14th Anniversary Overnight Celebration, DWXI launched a new slogan, "Ang Tunay na Lakas na Galing sa Itaas!", in which the station's transmitting power was upgraded to 30,000 watts, then in 2022, it upgraded to 50,000 watts.
+Since October 30, 2019, its programs can be viewed live on YouTube and Facebook, as well as Tuesday and Saturday Family Appointment With El Shaddai Live Streaming, early morning Masses from Tuesday to Friday and 7:00am Holy Mass every Monday at College of Divine Wisdom Chapel in Parañaque, and the Amorsolo Prayer Meetings every Monday, Wednesday, Thursday, and Friday.